Nightingale Day Unit cares for children and young people having day case procedures.

 If you are a parent staying with your child and you become unwell during their stay we will ask you to leave the ward to go home to get better.

-When you come onto Nightingale Ward, please wash your hands thoroughly and use the alcohol gel provided just inside the ward door.
+When you come onto Nightingale Day Unit, please wash your hands thoroughly and use the alcohol gel provided just inside the ward door.
 When you leave the patient, please wash your hands again and use alcohol gel.
 Every member of staff is reminded to wash their hands before visiting a child, so please ask us.

 Meals are not provided for parents, but food and drink can be bought from various places within the hospital and local area.
 You may want to bring in your own snacks and drinks but please do not sit in the ‘no food and drink’ zones within the ward for children and young people fasting before surgery.